sunil05/django_gmail_api/README.md

 # django_gmail_api
-This project is a small demonstration on using gmail api amd mocks the gmail search box using django.
+This project is a small demonstration on using gmail api and mocks the gmail search box using django.